truck-icon-red-banner

 breathalyser

 Illicit drug use poses significant health and safety concerns to the individual and the public.
-It can severely impair a person’s physical and mental functioning, leading to accidents, health problems, poor judgement and poor work performance.
-Thus, many organisations implement testing programs to manage safety risks.
-This article will present essential information about testing for drugs and alcohol, what to expect in taking the test, and the various types available.
+It can severely impair the physical and mental functioning of a person, leading to health problems and poor work performance.
+It is also prevalent in many industries.
+Thus, awareness of these risks and testing measures help minimise untoward incidents.
+This article will present essential information about drug and alcohol testing, test methods, and where to avail of these services.

 Significance and Purpose